-It is related that CINDERELLA, in addition to her robe of musical bells, was garbed sometimes "like the flowers of the field."
-In an Armenian version CINDERELLA is described as covered entirely in exquisite flowers, "so that no part of her clothes is seen," and elsewhere one of CINDERELLA's dresses is recorded as "made of all the flowers in the world."
+The Silver Bells in Mary's Garden are illustrated in the campanulas, or hare-bells herewith.
+There is a small flower as covered entirely in exquisite flowers, "so that no part of her clothes is seen," and elsewhere one of CINDERELLA's dresses is recorded as "made of all the flowers in the world."
 CINDERELLA, robed like the flowers of the field, may again be compared with WISDOM, of whom in The Wedding Song it is said :